PanGalacticTech/project_template/[2]LL_requirements_capture.md

 #### Requirements should be:
-- Specific           - Document a single feature or function requirement at a time.                                                 <br>
+- Specific           - Document a single feature or function implementation at a time.                                                 <br>
 - Quantifyable       - Provide quantifyable parameters, boundary limits of operation and/or design tolerences, rather than open ended specifications where possible.                <br>
 - Self Contained     - Do not rely on assumptions to deliver information, as different engineers will make different assumptions, which may cause conflicts <-NOTE: Find better wording <br>
 - Traceable          - Assign each Low Level requirement an ID number, this will be used to trace any design decisions through the development process. <br>